Code-Companion/SLSpeakIt/README.md

 SLSpeakIt
 =========
 An Xcode plugin that transforms text or voice input into valid code.
 This is pre-alpha software, do not expect perfection or even functionality!
-If you are using Yosemite, all bets are off.
+It appears to work on Yosemite and Mavericks with Xcode 6.3, but you will need the "addswift" branch.

 In progress and welcome collaborators.